What Is New Construction Purchase and Sale Agreement?

 - Whether any materials used in the project pose a health risk.

 Another critical provision you want to have included is one that protects you if you lose your interest rate due to a delay in construction.

 To check on the project's progress, consider hiring a home inspector.
 As long as you make sure you or your agent have permission to access the site during construction, your inspector can make sure everything is going to plan.

 When you hire an inspector, be sure to get one who is fully qualified for the job.
 If possible, attend the inspection yourself so you can ask questions about any possible issues.
 In the event your inspector tells you that a further inspection is needed, ask him or her whether they have identified a serious problem or are qualified to make a judgment.

 If you need help with a new construction purchase and sale agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.